-The Department's Community Participation Plan, November 2019, prepared in accordance with schedule 1 of the EP&A Act requires applications seeking development consent to be exhibited for a period of fourteen (14) days.
-However, applications under Chapter 4 of the Precincts - Regional SEPP are not required to be publicly exhibited if the proposal relates to works which are wholly internal to a building or where the site is located more than 50 metres away from a tourist accommodation building.
+The Department's Community Participation Plan, November 2019, prepared in accordance with schedule 1 of the EP&A Act requires applications of development consent to be exhibited for a period of fourteen (14) days.
+However, applications under Chapter 4 of the Precincts - Regional SEPP are not required to be public exhibited if the proposal relates to works which are wholly internal to a building or where the site is located more than 50 metres away from a tourist accommodation building.

-As part of the works include external alterations to an existing tourist accommodation building within 50 metres of other tourist accommodation buildings, the Department exhibited the application between 12 November 2020 until 26 November 2020 on the NSW Planning Portal website.
+As part of the works include external alterations to an existing tourist accommodation building within 50 metres of other tourist accommodation buildings, the Department exhibited the application from 16 December 2020 until 29 January 2021 (extended due to the Christmas / New Year holidays) on the NSW Planning Portal website.